Just like in retail, when a customer walks out the door it is never a good thing.

 4. They get lost on the way back to your site.
 Once the design is tested and they’re ready to make a purchase, they have to be redirected back to the manufacturer.
 Is this seamless?
 Was their progress saved?
 Who knows.

 Why would you put your customers in the hands of another business midway through the sale?

 CADENAS PARTsolutions offers a better way withtheir eCATALOG platform:

-This technology uses an embedded configurator directly on your page, using “Iframe” or “lightbox” code to flawlessly integrate the digital configurator tools into your online presence.
+This technology uses an embedded configurator directly on your page, using “Iframe” or “lightbox” code to flawlessly integrate the interactive part configurator tools into your online presence.
 There are no confusing redirects, so your customers can build and test part designs right there on your site.
 (The dangers of redirects have been well documented, for example here and here.)

 Digital commerce is challenging.
 There is an overwhelming amount of information available to your customers, and even the slightest glitch in their purchase experience could send them running for your competitors, who are just a click away.
 Creating a user-friendly, streamlined customer experience is a must, and PARTsolutions has the tools to help.

 - Looking back: The 2019 Industrial Marketing Summit at Content Marketing World - September 26, 2019